steff880/MS4-theDOM/README.md

     - Click through and Create Group
 2. Select Policies:
     - Create policy
-    - Under JSON tab, click Import managed policy
+    - Under the JSON tab, click Import managed policy
     - Choose AmazongS3FullAccess
     - Edit the resource to include the Bucket ARN noted earlier when creating the Bucket Policy
     - Click next step and go to Review policy
     - Give the policy a name and description of your choice
     - Create policy
 3. Go back to User Groups and choose the group created earlier
-    - Under Permissions > Add permissions, choose Attach Policies and select the one just created
+    - Under Permissions > Add permissions, choose Attach Policies, and select the one just created
     - Add permissions
 4. Under Users:
     - Choose a user name